Harman02/tweet-saver/README.md

 # tweet-saver
-# this project searches the twitter for a paticular keyword you provide and then uses twitter search API to display the results.
-You can save the tweets lo
+## This project searches the twitter for a paticular keyword you provide and then uses twitter search API to display the results.
+You can save the tweets
-# locally by using drag and drop.
+## locally by using drag and drop.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).